 To comply with State regulations, the Niagara County Water District (NCWD) will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that in 2020 our system did not violate a maximum contaminant level or any other water quality standard.
-In 2020, we conducted tests for over 100 contaminants.
+We are proud to report that in 2021 our system did not violate a maximum contaminant level.
+In 2021, we conducted tests for over 100 contaminants.
 Less than a quarter of the tested contaminants were detected.
 The NCWD is required to test for lead and copper every three (3) years.
 In 2020, 50 sites throughout the NCWD were tested for lead and copper.
 The analysis showed concentrations below action level for all 50 copper samples.
-The $90^{th}$ percentile level of lead detected, $6.6 \mu g/L$ , was below the regulatory limit of $15.0 \mu g/L$ .
+The 90^{th} percentile level of lead detected, $6.6 \,\mu\text{g/L}$, was below the regulatory limit of $15.0 \,\mu\text{g/L}$.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.